Martin Lluelyn: Origins

+Plan of St Bartholomew's, 1617, from the Plan Book attributed to Martin Lluelin senior.

 Martin Lluelyn the Physician-poet was born 12 December 1616, one of the many sons born between 1606 and 1623 of Martin Llewellin of London, and christened at St Bartholomew-the-Less, Smithfield, on 22 December following.
 That he was the son of Martin Llewellin the Steward of St Bartholomew's Hospital in London (in office 1599–1634) is confirmed by the entry in the Donor's Book of Christ Church, Oxford, recording the donation in 1634 by William and Martin Lluellin of the celebrated Atlas of the East made around 1598 by their father Martin, citizen of London.

 The Atlas was apparently based on the elder Martin's personal observations taken during the maritime expedition of Cornelis de Houtman in 1595–1597.
 Recognized in 1975 as the earliest known sea-atlas made by an Englishman, it was produced on the eve of the foundation of the East India Company and illustrates the sea-routes and lands from the Cape of Good Hope to Java and Japan.
-Llewellen's Stewardship of St Bartholomew's began soon after the return of Houtman's voyage and kept him occupied in London until his death in 1634: during that time various detailed plans of, or for, the Hospital were produced in the same hand as the atlas.
-The elder Martin was buried at St Bartholomew-the-Less.
+Llewellen's Stewardship of St Bartholomew's began soon after the return of Houtman's voyage and kept him occupied in London until his death in 1634.
+During that time various detailed plans of, or for, the Hospital (including the well-known "Plat of Ye Graye Friers" of 1617) were produced in the same hand as the atlas.
+The elder Martin was buried at St Bartholomew-the-Less in 1634.